jbcoe/propagate_const/notes_on_design/paper.md

 could be made legal.

-This design interacts poorly with other Standard Library components, like `std::vector`, which make use of copy and assignment from `const` references.
+such a design would interact poorly with other Standard Library components, like `std::vector`, which make use of copy and assignment from `const` references.
 Rather than propose a Standard Library addition that is known to work poorly with existing components, the authors have opted for a stronger than necessary restriction.

-## User-experience, TS 2 and extensions
+## 4 User-experience, TS 2 and extensions

 As proposed, `propagate_const` identifies problems with accidental `const`-incorrectness where pointer members represent ownership and the pointee is part of an object's logical state.